learnlatex/learnlatex.github.io/en/help.md

    to enable display of PDF on mobile and other browsers without built in PDF readers.

    The resulting PDF document (or section of the error log) will be shown inline immediately below the example.
-A <button style="padding:0 1px;font-size:90%">Delete Output</button> button will be provided so that you may remove this output (or you may leave it in place and continue the rest of the lesson below).
+A <button>Delete Output</button> button will be provided so that you may remove this output (or you may leave it in place and continue the rest of the lesson below).